top of page

 εικόνα_Viber_2025-01-02_12-42-21-747.jpg

-Remains of The Dipylon ( "Double Gate"), served as the primary entrance to the city wall of Athens during the 5th century BCE.
+The remains of the Dipylon ( "Double Gate") served as the primary entrance to the city wall of Athens during the 5th century BCE.

 εικόνα_Viber_2025-01-02_13-21-30-730.jpg